In some cases, it is not possible to use a table saw, for example, because you have to work in another place than your workshop.

 Learn from my mistakes

-After building and testing this crosscut jig, it turned out that there were minor flaws that I hadn’t noticed while designing.
+After building and testing this cross cut jig, it turned out that there were minor flaws that I hadn’t noticed while designing this circular saw miter jig.

-The pivot point of the adjustable fence was a little too close to the rear fence.
+The first one is that the pivot point of the adjustable fence was a little too close to the rear fence.

 The adjustable fence could move easily as planned, but what didn’t work was to push longer planks through it.